rithikamalepati/Weather_App/README.md

-This project is a weather forecasting web application built using Flask for the backend and HTML, CSS, and JavaScript for the frontend.
+This project is a WEATHER FORECASTING WEB APPLICATION built using Flask for the backend and HTML, CSS, and JavaScript for the frontend.
 The app allows users to input a city name and retrieve real-time weather data, including temperature and weather conditions such as "Clear," "Clouds," or "Rain," which are displayed with relevant emojis.

 *Frontend (HTML/CSS/JavaScript):